The ACPE Research Network

 Wentroble, D. P. [Greenwich Chaplaincy Services, Greenwich, CT].
 "Pastoral care of problematic Alzheimer's disease and dementia affected residents in a long-term care setting."
 Journal of Health Care Chaplaincy 8, nos.
 1-2 (1999): 59-76. [(Abstract:) Pastoral caregivers face many challenges in providing ministry to institutional persons with dementia.
 This article describes the psychosocial perspective of Bowlby concerning the management of persons with dementia and a pastoral care ministry based on it.
 Specific pastoral programs and interventions are described.
 The article contains four case studies and concludes with reflections concerning the chaplain's ministry.]

 III.
 It is worth noting that while relatively little research has been published on the spirituality of Alzheimer's patients, one of the major ongoing Alzheimer's research projects is the Religious Orders Study (sometimes called "The Nun Study"), which has closely followed over a thousand Catholic nuns, priests, and brothers.
-For more information on this project, including access to "The Palm Tree: The Religious Orders Study Newsletter," go to the Rush University Medical Center's program description page.
+For more information on this project, see Rush University's program description page.

 If you have suggestions about the form and/or content of the site, e-mail Chaplain John Ehman (Network Convener) at john.ehman@uphs.upenn.edu .